Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/08-env-vars/README.md

 # Environment variables

-Let's check how we can use environment variables in Vite.
+In this example, we are going to support the use of environment variables for our application using `vite`.

-📌 We start from sample `05-images`.
+📌 We start from sample `07-react`.

+# Steps to build it

 ## Prerequisites